-This year marks two major anniversaries for women’s equality.
+2018 marked two major anniversaries for women’s equality.
 In 1868, nine women were admitted to the University of London to enrol for a ‘special examination’ course, giving women in Britain access to university education for the first time.
 In 1918, the Representation of the People Act was passed in the UK, for the first time giving the right to vote to women over the age of 30 and "of property".

-Throughout 2018, we will be celebrating and supporting women in global and public health.
-Working with our partners, we will advance a collective new vision for global health leadership and build opportunities for women to progress in all forms of leadership – from local communities to classrooms, from science to politics.
+Women are vital to the advancement of global health, making up 75% of the healthcare workforce, yet they occupy fewer than 25% of influential leadership roles.
+In the run-up to the conference, we celebrated women in global and public health.
+Working with our partners, we continue to advance a collective new vision for global health leadership and building opportunities for women to progress in all forms of leadership – from local communities to classrooms, from science to politics.

 Women in Health: annual LSHTM lecture

 Our flagship annual lecture given by leading women in global health.

 Women Leaders in Global Health conference 2018

 Look back at inspiring panel discussions, skills sessions and mentoring from the 2018 conference.